 Best: Kat Von D Beauty

-Known for having, “long wear, high pigment, cruelty-free,” products is Kat Von D Beauty.
+Known for having “long wear, high pigment, cruelty-free” products is Kat Von D Beauty.
 Kat Von D is a tattoo artist who has a wildly successful makeup brand.
 The brand’s products receive awards from readers and beauty editors.
-Three of their best selling products are award winners.
+Three of the best-selling products are award winners.